symsoft/cc2016/README.md

 ## Building and launching the Customer service ##
 1. Go to the customerservice module
 2. Build the artifact: *mvn clean install*
-3. Build the docker image: docker build
+3. Build the docker image: *docker build -t symsoft/customerservice:1 .*